vorlie/iotas-notepad/README.md

 ## Usage

-- Click the "New" button to create a new note.
+- Click the "+" button to create a new note.
 - Click on a note in the sidebar to edit it.
 - Click the "Export" or "Import" to export/import notes.
     - "Export" button opens a modal and from there you can choose which note to export.
     - Inside the export modal there is a button "Export All as JSON", which will export all notes in a JSON format.
 - Type in the search bar to search notes.
-- Use the buttons next to each note to edit the title, delete the note, or save the note.
+- Right-click on a note to open the context menu, where you can edit the title, delete the note, or save the note.
 - Notes are saved automatically after 10 seconds of inactivity or when you press `Ctrl+S` (or `Cmd+S` on macOS).
 - Sort notes using the dropdown menu in the sidebar by date created, date modified, alphabetical order, or index.